-The four credentialed member categories include Fellow, Diplomate, Associate & Master - all of which have the following basic and essential requirements listed below.
+The three credentialed member categories include Fellow, Diplomate, & Master - all of which have the following basic and essential requirements listed below.

 - Maintaining state license to practice.